 FAQ

-We understand that you have questions about oral healthcare and what may be included in our many services at River Square Family Dentistry.
+We understand that you have questions about oral healthcare and what may be included in our many River Square Family Dentistry services.
 For this reason, we invite you to read below to learn more about common concerns patients have regarding their dental care in Rochester Hills, Michigan.
-If you would like to address anything specific before your visit with Dr. Gehan Girgis , please contact us today.
-Your comfort and business are highly valued by our team.
+Please get in touch with us today if you want to address anything specific before visiting Dr. Gehan Girgis.
+Our team highly values your comfort and business.

 Why should I visit the dentist regularly?

 Many people only visit the dentist when they have a noticeable problem.
 While they may think that they are saving money, the reality is that the treatments to repair and restore their teeth and smiles cost more money and time than it does to visit the dentist at regular intervals.
-Visiting the dental office regularly ensures that you receive preventive care to stop problems in the earliest stages of development, and to hopefully prevent them from developing in the first place.
+Visiting the dental office regularly ensures that you receive preventive care to stop problems in the earliest stages of development and prevent them from developing in the first place.
 Your dentist can monitor your oral health and help you learn the best ways to care for your teeth so that they remain healthy.
-You should visit the dentist twice each year.
+It would help if you visited the dentist twice each year

 Why do I need to floss?